Rights and Responsibilities

-9. Knowledge of how ISSA determines whether students are making “satisfactory academic progress” and the consequences of not meeting this requirement.
+9. Knowledge of how International Sports Sciences Association determines whether students are making “satisfactory academic progress” and the consequences of not meeting this requirement.

 10. A student has the right to challenge or appeal the student’s financial aid award or any other decision of the Financial Aid Office pertaining to the student, which does not fall under the jurisdiction of federal or state regulations.
 The right includes answers to questions, explanations of policies and decisions and request for reconsideration.

-Students at ISSA applying for and receiving financial aid are responsible for the following:
+Students applying for and receiving financial aid are responsible for the following:

-1. Reviewing and considering all information about ISSA’s academic programs before enrolling.
+1. Reviewing and considering all information about International Sports Sciences Association’s academic programs before enrolling.